CollaboRateMgmt/CollaboRate/README.md

   - Employees can work for many projects and organizations at the same time.
 Organizations will not have security or productivity concerns.

 # A Quick Overview for those familiar with Crowdsourcing Concepts
-Those familiar with crowdsourcing concepts, may be impatient to understand exactly what is different about this crowdsourcing process.
-The idea in a nutshell can be found [here](https://github.com/sohrabsaran/CollaboRate/wiki/overview-for-crowdsourcing).
+Those familiar with crowdsourcing concepts, may be impatient to know the basic ideas behind this crowdsourcing process, that make it the best.
+These ideas can be found [here](https://github.com/sohrabsaran/CollaboRate/wiki/overview-for-crowdsourcing).

 # Detailed Purpose